 Welcome to SEJ's Canada page!

 The Internet resources below are useful for journalists covering environmental issues in Canada, as well as for those covering trans-border issues.
-To find more Canadian links on the new SEJ.org, do one of the following: a full-site search OR a filtered search using the options on the right-hand side of this page.
-You can also visit the Useful Links archives on SEJ's old site and click on the category 'Canada.'
+To find more Canadian links on SEJ.org, do one of the following: a full-site search OR a filtered search using the options on the right-hand side of this page.

-Know of an essential, front-line resource we should add to this page?
+Know of a resource we should add to this page?
 Send your suggestion to SEJ web content manager (and fellow Canadian) Cindy MacDonald.

 - SEJ-Canada: A listserv for discussion of both Canadian and cross-border issues.
 SEJ members can go here for information on joining the listserv and accessing archives.

 - Regional meetings: SEJ members and friends get together informally in various locales across the country.
 Victoria, BC folks meet bimonthly; contact Peter Fairley.
-Toronto, ON vicinity: occasional — watch our regionals page ; contact Sharon Oosthoek.
+Toronto, ON vicinity: occasional — watch our meet-ups and regionals pages ; contact Sharon Oosthoek.
 Ottawa, ON vicinity: Glen Blouin.
 If you'd like to receive notice of other upcoming gatherings, contact Cindy.

 Canada and the Oceans, Department of Foreign Affairs and International Trade